Fieldwork

 The Tours were often facilitated by the construction of new military roads in Scotland, which were built in an attempt to ‘open up’ the Highlands following the Jacobite uprisings.
 These new roads were constructed under supervision of General Wade, and new mapping projects and surveys were undertaken by William Roy.
 The project aims to follow the routes of these tours and military surveys to identify the changing landscape of the 18th Century, from the Jacobite uprisings, through to the coming of sheep and the start of the Highland Clearances.
 Our survey will identify and compare what was seen by the tourists and surveyors of the time to what can still be seen today.

 To date, the field school has focused on sections of the routes undertaken by Pococke in 1760 (Blair Castle to Crieff via General Wade’s Military Road), and De Saint-Fond in 1784 (Kenmore to Dunkeld via Aberfeldy).
 Pococke visited Blair Castle, and both of these tours visited Taymouth Castle and its grounds, where the Earls of Breadalbane were significant figures in this period of Scotland’s history.
-The 2024 field school will continue this work, focussing on sections of military roads near Aberfeldy and Pitlochry.
-The field school is based in the Perthshire and Tayside region of the Central Highlands, providing a great opportunity to experience the Scottish Highlands.
+The 2026 field school will continue this work, focussing on sections of military roads near Aberfeldy where the Crieff to Dalnacardoch and Coupar Angus to AMulree military roads met.
+Alongside the survey work, the 2026 field school will continue test-pit excavation into the post-medieval township of Ballinreagh, which would have borne witness to military road construction and troop movements, particularly during the 1745 uprising.

-Participants of the field school will receive full training in historical research, historic map analysis, archaeological field survey, monument recording, GIS training, photographic survey and Historic Building survey.
+Participants of the field school will receive full training in historical research, historic map analysis, archaeological field survey, monument recording, GIS training, Test Pit excavation, photographic survey and Historic Building survey.

 Formal credit is not offered, however, participants will have the opportunity to complete a training manual (£40 GBP) and build a portfolio, along with full training and copies of software used during the course that they can take away with them at the end.
 For participants who are completing an Archaeological Skills Passport all relevant sections will be signed off.
 A course syllabus can be provided on request, and can be used to help arrange credit with your own institution (arrangements for credit are to be made by participants and will not be arranged by HARP).